jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 sets the button 1 to logical button 3 - a right click.
-Note that parameters are per-tool and you will need to set the parameter for each tool if you want them to apply tablet-wide.
+Note that parameters are per-tool and you will need to set the parameter for each tool if you want them to apply tablet-wide. <noinclude> </noinclude>

 Finally, to get a list of parameters just type